egarbarino/safari_gke_2/lesson_3/README.md

 Autoscaling, however, involves introducing a new controller type, the Horizontal Pod Autoscaler, or HPA.

-The Horizontal Pod Autoscaler is a regular Kubernetes API resource and controller which manages a Pod’s number of replicas in an unattended manner, based on observed resource utilization.

-It can be thought of as a bot which issues kubectl scale commands on behalf of the human administrator based on a Pod’s scaling criteria, typically average CPU load.
+HPA acts like a bot which issues kubectl scale commands on behalf of the human administrator based on a Pod’s scaling criteria, typically average CPU load.

 Let's see both static and dynamic scaling in action...